Cellular Flow

 How should the product family be determined?

-Is their space to perform changeovers?
+Is there space to perform changeovers?

 Access for direct and indirect materials?